By Arthur H. Bleich

-When the weather outside turns frightful why not stay inside, where it’s nice and warm, and shoot some still lifes.
-What’s a still life?
-It’s simply a creative arrangement of objects which you design.
-You’ve probably seen classical still life paintings such as flower arrangements or bowls of fruit with fish or fowl in the scene.
-While these are more traditional still life subjects, yours should be limited only by your imagination.
+When the weather outside turns frightful, why not stay inside, where it’s warm, and shoot some still lifes?
+A still life is simply a creative arrangement of objects that you design.
+You have likely seen classical still life paintings featuring flowers or bowls of fruit.
+While those are traditional subjects, your compositions are limited only by your imagination.

 Original Publication Date: February 17, 2015